loganpowell/shadow-proto-starter/README.md

 ```
 No application has connected to the REPL server.
 Make sure your JS environment has loaded your compiled ClojureScript code.
 ```
 You may have - unknowingly - done all kinds of stuff using the Clojure REPL instead of a cljs REPL.
-If you run into strange issues, just run these two ProtoREPL commands from the Atom Command Pallet:
+If you run into strange issues, just run these commands starting from the Atom Command Pallet:

 1) Clear all your namespaces: `Proto Repl: Super Refresh Namespaces`
 2) Clear all values: `Proto Repl: Clear Saved Values`